 - After that, you can represent your docked complex as per your requirements.
-For example, as surfaces, or cartoon models, or highlight interacting residues, as so on.
+For example, as surfaces, cartoon models, or highlight interacting residues, as so on.

 You can also read the table for interacting residues in the docked complexes.
 That’s how you analyze HADDOCK results using the Pymol script generated by the PRODIGY web server.